Obama won't rush to act against Syria over chemical arms

 Syria denies using chemical weapons.

-Obama administration officials have not specified what "physiological" evidence they have that Syrian forces used sarin, but government sources said it includes samples of blood from alleged victims, and of soil.
+Obama administration officials have not specified what "physiological" evidence they have that Syrian forces used sarin, but U.S. government sources said it included samples of blood from alleged victims, and of soil.

-The evidence is "fragmentary" at best, but appears to indicate the use of sarin on two occasions, said a European national security official who spoke on condition of anonymity.
+"My understanding of the situation is that the various intelligence agencies are quite confident that human beings were exposed to sarin, and that's based on physical samples and chemical analysis of blood from the victims," said Gary Samore, a former Obama nonproliferation adviser who is now at Harvard University.

+Samore said there appeared to be "a question mark" about whether local military commanders used the weapons "or whether this came down from orders from Damascus to test how much they could get away with."

 Since the Syrian conflict erupted in 2011 - it has killed 70,000 people and created more than 1.2 million refugees - Obama has repeatedly shied away from deep U.S. involvement.